 Stop them in between “finely crushed” and “clouds of peppermint powder descending upon the entire house”.

-Place one package of almond bark in a microwave safe bowl.
+Place one package of almond bark in a microwave-safe bowl.
 Get a spoon or spatula handy.
-Make sure everything that touches your chocolate is dry, no water droplets on anything at all.
+Make sure everything that touches your chocolate is dry with no water droplets on anything at all.

-Repeat, stirring every forty five seconds, until it is melted and smooth.
+Repeat, stirring every 45 seconds until it is melted and smooth.

 Don’t cook for more than 45 seconds at a time.
 We just want it melted and it can actually burn.